-by Rob Williams on December 5, 2012 in Gaming, Staff Editorials
+by Rob Williams on December 5, 2012 in Editorials & Interviews, Gaming

 When Humble Bundle announced a promotion featuring THQ’s games last week, what resulted was on par with a digital atom bomb.
 Long-time fans of the service felt betrayed, disgusted by the fact that the people behind it would go against their core values for a profit.
 But before we get too hasty, let’s look at things from a couple of different angles.